 Let me show you the Report Preview.

 As you can see from the above screenshot, though we had 16 pages we always had to scroll up and down to view the last record and vice versa.
-In this situation we can use the Page Breaks to break the page using some condition.
-In this article we will show you multiple ways to break the pages, or to insert page breaks in ssrs report.
+In this situation, we can use the Page Breaks to break the page using some condition.

 Insert Page Breaks in SSRS Report using Groups